StanfordASL/online-tolls/README.md

 # online-tolls

-This repository contains code associated with a submission to [AAAI 2023](https://aaai.org/Conferences/AAAI-23/).
+This repository contains code associated with a submission to [AISTATS 2023](http://aistats.org/aistats2023/).

 ## Data sources ##
 The traffic network, user flows, and road capacities are obtained from the [TNTP dataset](https://github.com/bstabler/TransportationNetworks).
 The Sioux Falls dataset is present in the [Locations](Locations) folder.
 Test networks for the congestion games section (Appendix G) is present in the [bpr-approximation/Locations](bpr-approximation/Locations) folder